 Building new routines in conjunction with traditional psychotherapy is a great way to build a new life

 Pairing positive experiences and building new routines in conjunction with traditional psychotherapy is a great way to build a new life.
 Such activities are less likely to be offered at a larger inpatient or hospital settings than they are in a smaller, residential treatment setting.
-For example, while BeWell’s Los Angeles locations are primarily focused on providing residents with the psychological tools necessary to maintain long-term sobriety, they also offer numerous experiential activities including yoga training, meditation, music, and other recreational and artistic opportunities.
+For example, while BeWell’s Southern California locations are primarily focused on providing residents with the psychological tools necessary to maintain long-term sobriety, they also offer numerous experiential activities including yoga training, meditation, music, and other recreational and artistic opportunities.
 Indeed, pairing activities such as meditation and physical activity with traditional therapy has the potential to facilitate positive changes in the brain that can improve memory, concentration, and decision making while helping cope with stressors and past trauma (Shors et al., 2018).
 Thus, the small residential setting provides more than just addiction treatment, it provides opportunities to craft a well-balanced skillset essential post-recovery maintenance of improvement.

 Benefit #4 of the 6-bed residential treatment program: Recovering life!